How to Make Fluffy Sourdough Discard Scones (No Heavy Cream, Easy & Flaky)

 Recipe FAQ

-Sourdough scones can be a more nourishing option than regular scones.
-They are made with the addition of sourdough discard with its gut healing benefits.
+Sourdough scones can be a more nourishing option than regular scones when made with real food ingredients and with the addition of gut-healthy sourdough discard.
 That said, they’re still a treat, so their overall “healthiness” depends on ingredients like flour type, sweetener, and fat used.
+In this recipe I use good quality butter, unrefined sugar, and clabbered milk to make them as healthy as I can.

 Yes—sourdough scones freeze beautifully.
 Freeze them baked or unbaked, well wrapped, and they’ll keep for up to 2–3 months; bake or reheat straight from frozen for best texture.